monsoonmaelstrom/book2/book2.md

 “Un-fucking-believable, Hazel!”
 Liam says, but he’s still standing there.

 He hasn’t walked away yet, so I start talking.
-“Everyone wants the impossible from me, and maybe the impossible is the is the final nail in the coffin!
+“Everyone wants the impossible from me, and maybe the impossible is the final nail in the coffin!
 I already feel like I’m pretending at being a person half the time.
 This, all of this, could be what makes it so that I don’t bother pretending at all, so excuse me for wanting a contingency plan!”

-“This isn’t a contingency plan.”
+“This isn’t a contingency plan!”

-“It’s the *only* contingency plan,” I say, stepping towards him, but he steps back in retreat.
+“It’s the *only* contingency plan!”
+I say, stepping towards him, but he steps back in retreat.
 “Fine.
 You want to know how I feel?
 I feel defeated because every time I try to explain this part of myself to you, you act like I’m irrational.
 But I’m not. *This* is logical.
 It is a *rational* decision.”

 “I asked you to talk to me last night!”